trobert42/minishell/README.md

-# Minishell - mini hell - if you did it, you know hell
+# Minishell_ - if you did it, you know hell

 Minishell is a simplified shell implementation, providing a command-line interface where users can interact with the operating system by executing various commands.